kaloklee/Threg_survival/README.md

 This is an example of how it can handle non-proportionality:
 ![alt text](https://github.com/kaloklee/Threg_survival/blob/main/output.jpg?raw=true)

+Feel free to contact me for comments: kaloklee@gmail.com

 **Reference**

 Lee MLT, Whitmore GA (2006).
 “Threshold Regression for Survival Analysis: Modeling